The Fifth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'25)

 - Data reduction techniques

-- Lossless and lossy compression, deduplication
+- Lossless and lossy compression, deduplication, dimensionality reduction, surrogate modeling

 - UI/UX for storage systems